blu-corner/etiqet/README.md

     }

     /**
-     * This is a helper function to return an instance of `com.neueda.etiqet.core.config.dtos.Protocol`
+     * This is a helper function to return an instance of `com.neueda.etiqet.core.config.dtos.Client`
      *
-     * @return client
-     */
-    private Client getFixClient() {
+     * @return client DTO that specifies that Etiqet will use `TestClient` and will be configured with the file provided */ private Client getFixClient() {
         Client client = new Client();